Gender Identity And A Wandering Son

 Nitori Shuuichi presenting as male (l) and female (r). | Wandering Son

-Anime with queer protagonists (or even queer side characters) is a hard sell in Japan, where LGBTQ+ people fear identifying as a sexual minority because they worry it may affect their employment opportunities or lead to harassment.
+Anime with queer protagonists (or even queer side characters) is a hard sell in Japan, where LGBTQ+ people fear identifying as such because they worry it may affect their employment opportunities or lead to harassment.
 And while some local governments have issued ordinances acknowledging same-sex unions, there is no federal legislation allowing same-sex marriage, and the offensive rhetoric of national politicians shows that Japan lags behind in protecting the rights of the LGBTQ+ community.
 In this context, even subtle changes with regard to representation in anime are important to take note of.
-Over the course of a few articles we will examine various aspects of queerness in anime and manga.

 Today we’ll look at the difficulties of being Transgender in Japan through the work Hourou Musuko.